 All of her area’s job functions directly and indirectly affect our customers, she said.
 The more accurate their records are, the more accurate information crews have and the quicker they can restore an outage.

-The customer’s outage experience is important to Hatfield, who recently served on OPPD’s Customer Experience team, which was tasked with reviewing and improving the process.
+The customer’s outage experience is important to Hatfield.
+She recently served on OPPD’s Customer Experience team, which reviewed and improved the process.
 Hatfield enjoyed the project, which gave every aspect of the outage journey a voice, including her own.

 Even though a storm event can be stressful and involve long hours, Hatfield enjoys the challenge.